MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-azure-sql.md

 5. In the **Create new solution** area, create new, or select an existing workspace that you want to add the solution to, and then click **Create**.
     ![add to workspace](./media/log-analytics-azure-sql/add-to-workspace.png)

-### Configure Azure SQL Databases and elastic pools to stream diagnostics telemetry
+### Configure Azure SQL databases and elastic pools to stream diagnostics telemetry

-Once you've created Azure SQL Analytics solution in your workspace, in order to monitor performance of Azure SQL Databases and/or elastic pools, you will need to **configure each** of Azure SQL Database and elastic pool resource you wish to monitor to stream its diagnostics telemetry to the solution.
+Once you've created Azure SQL Analytics solution in your workspace, in order to monitor performance of Azure SQL databases and/or elastic pools, you will need to **configure each** of Azure SQL Database and elastic pool resource you wish to monitor to stream its diagnostics telemetry to the solution.

 - Enable Azure Diagnostics for your Azure SQL databases and elastic pools and [configure them to send their data to Log Analytics](../sql-database/sql-database-metrics-diag-logging.md).